wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

        .. note:: The ``subjectAltName`` extension is optional but necessary to allow the registration of Wazuh agents with a SAN certificate.
 In this case, the Wazuh server DNS are ``wazuh`` and ``wazuh.com``.

-   2. Issue and sign the certificate for the manager:
+   2. Issue and sign the certificate for the Wazuh manager:

        .. code-block:: console